Frequently Asked Questions

 How much does it cost?

-Costs vary between programs and are dependent upon the length of time you wish to volunteer.
+Costs vary between programmes and are dependent upon the length of time you wish to volunteer.
 The longer you stay, the cheaper it becomes!
-Immersion prices vary depending on our partners’ requirements and geographical locations.
-Please view our Program Fees page for more information on CVC placements currently on offer.

 Why should I pay to volunteer?

 While it may be cheaper to go it alone, there are many benefits of volunteering through an organisation like ours.
 It can be difficult and time consuming to find projects to support in a foreign country that are safe, worthwhile and reputable.
-When you volunteer through Two Wolves Abroad, you know you are working with trusted partners who we have built relationships with through the Jesuit and Catholic networks.
-We prepare you for the spiritual journey you are about to undertake and support logistics like teacher training, getting visas and travel.
+When you volunteer through Two Wolves Domestic or Abroad, you know you are working with trusted partners who we have built relationships with through the Jesuit and Catholic networks.
+It is critical that our engagement with our partners does not place any financial impact on them.
+The cost also covers the formation and training we provide you for the spiritual journey you are about to undertake, teacher training skills and logistics like insurance, getting visas and travel.
 When you arrive you will be greeted by our trusted partners and will have a safe place to live and work in a supportive environment and will have a safety net for your entire placement.
-Most people will find it a more cost effective and fulfilling experience to arrange a CVC placement or immersion with Two Wolves Abroad rather than to hope for the best as they go.
+Most people will find it a more cost effective and fulfilling experience to arrange a In-Community placement or immersion with Two Wolves Domestic and Abroad rather than to hope for the best as they go.

 Where does the money go?